 Kick Start Your Resort Career

 Are you considering a career in the resort industry?
-Each year, thousands of people choose resort jobs as a way to travel the country, gain valuable work experience and meet new people.
+Each year, thousands of people choose resort jobs as a way to travel the world, gain valuable work experience and meet new people.

-Imagine enjoying a resort vacation lifestyle every single day!
-Hotel and resort jobs offer employees the opportunity to experience the best in outdoor and leisure activities while building a rewarding career.
+Resort jobs offer employees the opportunity to experience the best in outdoor and leisure activities while also building a rewarding career and building their resumes.

 Resorts typically offer short-term lodging to travelers, with the added benefits of beautiful scenery, recreational activities and luxury accommodations.
 Many offer conference facilities, banquet halls, golf courses and even luxurious spas.
-From the smallest private lodges in Nova Scotia to the expansive Jasper Park Lodge property, resorts offer a unique vacation experience for guests? one that you, as an employee, are paid to enjoy!
+From the smallest private lodges to expansive properties that span several acres, resorts offer a unique vacation experience for guests and an even more unique career opportunity for employees.

 An opportunity for everyone